pagkly/Zed/Investopedia4/Executive MBA (EMBA) Definition.md

 ## Types of EMBA Programs

-There are numerous EMBA programs in the U.S. and abroad. _The Economist_ cites 65 universities that offer EMBAs and states that "these pricey programmes are more popular than ever."
+There are numerous EMBA programs in the U.S. and abroad. _The Economist_ cites 65 universities that [[Offer|offer]] EMBAs and states that "these pricey programmes are more popular than ever."
 Its top 10-rated programs ranked for 2020 rankings include those offered by the business schools at the University of California at Berkeley, Northwestern, Brown, and Yale.1

 _The Economist_ ranks the school's EMBA programs on broad measures like personal development, educational experience, and career development.
 As with the regular full-time MBA programs, these universities have a competitive admissions process.